dymaxionlabs/python-sdk/docs/index.rst

 * ``epochs``: Number of training epochs (default=15)
 * ``steps``: Number of steps per epoch (default=1000)

-When the job finishes, your model will be ready to be used for prediction.
+When the task finishes, your model will be ready to be used for prediction.

 Unless you want to predict over the same image you used for training, you should upload another image and again, create the tiles for that image.